loreanvictor/rxxpress/docs/md/operators/check.md

 ---

+## Safety

+`check()` operator will not conduct checks on incoming requests if they are already responded to.
+Also if the request is responded to while the check is being conducted, it will ignore the result of the check and ignore the packet as a whole.

+---

 ## Packet Flow

 If the check fails, the packet won't be passed down the observable sequence.
 Otherwise, it will be passed down.

+Additionally, if a request is already responded to or if it is responded to while the check is being conducted, the packet will not be passed down.

 > :ToCPrevNext